paulipa/sico-wiki/services/programs/mqp.md

 ![doctrine-contract-1085x800.jpg](/doctrine-contract-1085x800.jpg =300x)

 ### Buying from market
 If there are no doctrine contracts up for you then the next thing you can do is to go to a trade hub and buy the doctrine fitting in there.
-Keep in mind that the further the hub is from Jita (the main hub) the more likely the prices are to be inflated.

 You may not even find all of the items from the market you are looking at!
 If you are far out from markets then it is important that you have bought your fit and ship before the fleet starts!

-In the case of the MQP Doctrine, all of the required parts can be bought at our Coalition tradehub in Ronne, the SiCo Trade Center.
+In the case of the MQP Doctrine, all of the required parts can be bought at our Coalition tradehub in Ronne, the LinkNet Trade Center.
 Due to the logistical effort the prices here will be higher than in Jita.
+The closest large hub to us is Amarr.

 ### Fitting doctrine ships
 You are allowed to change the meta version of the module (T1, T2 or meta 1-4) of any doctrine if you are unable to fly the fit with the T2 modules.